JaCoby Jones: Pittsburgh Pirates

 The Pittsburgh Pirates selected Jones in the third round of the 2013 MLB draft as an outfielder.
-He signed with Pittsburgh and reported to the Jamestown Jammers of the Class A-Short Season New York–Penn League.
+He signed with Pittsburgh and reported to the Jamestown Jammers of the Low–A New York–Penn League.
 After playing 15 games for Jamestown, he suffered a knee injury that ended his season.
-He began the 2014 season with the West Virginia Power of the Class A South Atlantic League as a shortstop.
+He began the 2014 season with the West Virginia Power of the Single–A South Atlantic League as a shortstop.
 He hit 23 home runs for West Virginia.
-He began the 2015 season with the Bradenton Marauders of the Class A-Advanced Florida State League.
-The Pirates promoted him to the Altoona Curve of the Class AA Eastern League in July.
+He began the 2015 season with the Bradenton Marauders of the High–A Florida State League.
+The Pirates promoted him to the Altoona Curve of the Double–A Eastern League in July.